-One of the founders of SYPartners, the same Keith Yamashita, was IBM’s first Charles and Ray Eames Brand Fellow and author of the book 15 Things Charles and Ray Teach Us (this was published by the Eames Office, and it’s another good list).
+One of the founders of SYPartners, the same Keith Yamashita, was IBM’s first Charles and Ray Eames Brand Fellow and author of the book 15 Things Charles and Ray Teach Us (the Eames Office published this, and it’s another good list).
 He is an amazing guy and has done a lot of reflecting and thinking on the Eames work.
 At that time—and today—IBM, including key leaders such as Jon Iwata, has been very interested in the Eames work—not simply from the historical connection, but from what it means today.

 So, as the presentation neared, which included a multimedia component where I created 14 interactive modules (four to eight videos for each parable) for the presentation, Keith and IBM folks like Jon Iwata, Ann Rubin, and Terry Yoo suggested a hand out be given to offer people a tangible list to hold on to—literally and conceptually.
 And then I think Keith suggested the poster, and the SYPartners team—Liz Sutton and Keith key among them—pulled it off.

 When was it designed?

 Why did it take so long to bring out?

 We have just been busy, I guess.
 But several months ago, Keith reached out and asked if it might be time.
 With the Barbican show touring Europe in 2016 and 2017 and coming to the U.S. in 2018, it seemed like a beautiful moment to share these ideas.